joinpursuit/Pursuit-Core-Web/react/react_events/README.md

 }
 ```

-First, of course, we use object destructuring to break out our parts of state.
+First, we use object destructuring to break out our parts of state.
 Then, we immediately use both parts in our `div` element.
 You'll notice that HTML's `class` tag is, here, replaced by `className`.
 They are identical - we just can't use `class` in JSX because it's a protected term in JavaScript, so we use `className` instead.
 Here, the `className` reflects the index (`colorIndex`) of our colors array (`possibleColors`).
-So, by default, it would be `'red'`, but as `colorIndex` updates, it would cycle through the `possibleColors` array.
+Its initial value is `red`, then as `colorIndex` updates, it cycles through the `possibleColors` array.

 We then insert a single `button` tag into our `div`, which we add `onClick` functionality to fire the `changeColor` function we wrote earlier.
 Click the button a couple of times to see this in action!